andrew1007/mrfa-demo/article/part1.md

 ### Isolate un-optimizable UI

 The rendered rows is dynamic because of searching and filtering.
-This requires the `rowIds` to be recomputed every render cycle, which guarantees strict equality failure.
-Based on our limited knowledge, this useless rerender is virtually unavoidable.
+This requires the `rowIds` to recompute on every render cycle, which guarantees strict equality failure.
+This useless rerender is virtually unavoidable (at least for now).
 In this situation, where optimization is not possible, isolate this algorithm from the rest of the system.
 Be mindful of this component's children `props` to minimize propagating render cycles.

 ```jsx
 const TableRows = ({ rowIds }) => (